 When you believe that reading is a very good habit for your language learning and feel the method you are using is effective, you will learn better and faster.

-Let’s take an example of reading a novel.
+Let’s take the example of reading a novel.
 You will feel confident because now you know reading is very good for your improvement.
 If it’s an English one, it’s going to do so much for your English.
 In fact, your reading practice makes you expose yourself to certain words and phrases in English.
 There would certainly be a lot of words that you don’t know and which you don’t look up in the dictionary for but your belief and expectations would make the experience enjoyable for you and make you sense the meaning to a great extent even if you don’t know much of the language itself.

 But, if you don’t believe that reading practice is good for your language learning, believe me; you’ll never experience the taste of sweetness.